 NOTICE: The NMSU policy system is in transition.
-Operational rules and procedures that were contained in the former NMSU Policy Manual, now re-titled "Regents Policy Manual" (RPM), are in the process of being relocated to the Administrative Rules and Procedures of NMSU (ARP).
+Operational rules and procedures that were contained in former NMSU Policy Manual, re-titled "Regents Policy Manual" (RPM), are in the process of being relocated to the Administrative Rules and Procedures of NMSU (ARP).
 As a first step, on October 21, 2015, the Board of Regents authorized a replica of the NMSU Policy Manual to serve as the initial set of Administrative Rules and Procedures of NMSU (ARP).
-As a Regents policy is amended, the corresponding Rule will also be amended to maintain consistency.
+When Regents Policy is amended, the corresponding Rule will also be amended to maintain consistency.
 As provisions are repealed from the RPM, they continue in effect as Rules in the ARP until further modified.
-During this transition, many provisions will appear in both the RPM and the ARP.
+During this transition, provisions will appear in both the RPM and the ARP.
 We apologize for any inconvenience or confusion this duplication may cause.